AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch5.md

 are at risk for neurotoxicity and might be recommended for neuropsychological testing.
-Neuropsychology looks at how the health of your brain aႇects your thinking and behavior.
+Neuropsychology looks at how the health of your brain affects your thinking and behavior.
 Neuropsychological testing can identify your limits and doctors can create a plan to help with these limits.